+We often fear bringing up sensitive issues.
+Or we fear that bringing up topics of money and expectations shows a lack of trust, and may damage the relationship.
 We suggest you use separate notebooks for a few reasons.
 Separate notebooks give you the ability to read on your own time, at your own pace, in your own desired location, before you come back together to discuss.
 These are big issues.
 We want you to have the time and space you need to come up with your own opinions before being influenced or compromised.